sreerampeela/FORGE/README.md

   - Drug IC50: IC50 values for key drugs from CREAMMIST database
   - Target gene: Name of the target gene in the dependency dataset

-### Additional Scripts
+### Main Scripts

-The following scripts have been used for dataset preprocessing/downloading and analysis as per the manuscript:
+The following scripts have been used for dataset analysis as per the manuscript:

-1. limma_voom_general.R - an automated R pipeline to compute Voom-transformed data from raw gene counts
-2. data_Preprocessing.ipynb - a Jupyter Notebook outlining the data cleaning and integration for building the FORGE model
+1. data_Preprocessing.ipynb - a Jupyter Notebook outlining the data cleaning and integration for building the FORGE model
-3. PDX_metadata_analysis.ipynb - Jupyter Notebook outlining data cleaning and prelimimary analysis for PDX data
+2. PDX_metadata_analysis.ipynb - Jupyter Notebook outlining data cleaning and prelimimary analysis for PDX data
-4. PDX_score_analysis.ipynb - Jupyter Notebook outlining benefit score computations and comparisons
+3. pdx_data_analysis.ipynb - Jupyter Notebook outlining benefit score computations and comparisons
-5. Tahoe_score_analysis.ipynb - Jupyter Notebook outlining data cleaning and analysis for Tahoe-100M data
+4. tahoe_complete_analysis.ipynb - Jupyter Notebook outlining data cleaning and analysis for Tahoe-100M data
-6. tahoe_dmso_score_DEG.R - the pipeline from raw pseudobulk counts to DEG analysis for DMSO-treated cell lines in Tahoe-100M dataset
+5. tahoe_deg_analysis.ipynb - the pipeline from raw pseudobulk counts to DEG analysis for DMSO-treated cell lines in Tahoe-100M dataset
+6. tahoe_dmso_pseudobulk.ipynb - pseudobulk generation for plate 9 alone for the Tahoe-100M dataset

+### Supplementary scripts

+The following scripts are used in data generation/pre-processing:

+1. create_PDX_ExpData.py - script to generate pseudobulk from FPKM values for the PDX dataset
+2. limma_voom_general.R - a customized script to run Limma's voom normalisation
+3. limma_voom_tahoe.R - customized script to run Limma's voom on Tahoe-100M data (can specify drug name)
+4. tahoe_downloader.py - script to automate the downloads for Tahoe-100M plates 7-10 and generate a merged annData file, and plate-specific pseudobulk data.